-Many of the occiput posterior babies don't engage before labor starts.
-Some do, of course.
-When the baby hasn't engaged and the due date has come and gone, I've almost always found the baby to be in the posterior position.
+Many of the occiput posterior babies don’t engage before labor starts.
+Of course, some do as well.
+When the baby hasn’t engaged and the due date has come and gone, I’ve almost always found the baby to be in the posterior position.
 Helping this baby to tuck their chin may help them engage.

 Rarely, it might be due to a pelvis having too small an inlet to let the baby enter.
 This would be a case of CephaloPelvic Disporportion (CPD), or baby’s too big.
 Rickets, injury or an actually too-big-baby may be the cause here.
 CPD is rare, but does exist.